 The Green Efforts committee holds monthly meetings to discuss sustainability, recycling, and awareness of environmental issues at Glendale Community College.
-The committee welcomes anyone who is interested in green efforts to attend.
-Meetings are scheduled the 1st Wednesday of every month at 3:00 p.m. in LS-273.
+The committee welcomes anyone interested in green efforts, including GCC administration, faculty, staff, students, and members of the community.

 GCC Commits to Protect Climate

 - In February 2010, Chancellor Glasper signed the American College and University Presidents' Climate Commitment (ACUPCC) to pledge all of Maricopa to become carbon neutral.
 GCC's Greenhouse Gas Inventory is now complete.
 Please join us this year as we develop our Climate Action Plan.

 - To become carbon neutral by 2025, GCC must reduce from the two largest sources: